This post may contain affiliate links. Please see my disclosure policy.

 With just enough oats to win over the oatmeal cookie lovers, we start with a vanilla-brown sugar cookie dough studded with toffee bits and semisweet chocolate chips.

-Chocolate Chips – Use high quality chocolate chips for these cookies.
+Use high quality chocolate chips.
 I use and love Ghirardelli Grand chips for the most decadent chocolate chip cookies!

-Chill the Dough – Chill this cookie dough for 1 hour before baking.
-The chill time intensifies the flavor and ensures that the cookies don’t overspread.
+Chill the dough before baking.
+A brief 1 hour chill time intensifies the flavor and ensures that the cookies don’t overspread in the oven.

 Make Ahead Tips